 Online estimation algorithms estimate the parameters of a model when new data is available during the operation of the physical system.
 Consider a heating and cooling system that does not have prior information about the environment in which it operates.
 Suppose that this system must heat or cool a room to achieve a certain temperature in a given amount of time.
 To fulfil its objective, the system must obtain knowledge of the temperature and insulation characteristics of the room.
 You can estimate the insulation characteristics of the room while the system is online (operational).
 For this estimation, use the system effort as the input and the room temperature as the output.
 You can feed the estimated model to the system to govern its behavior so that it achieves its objective.
 Online estimation is ideal for estimating small deviations in the parameter values of a system at a known operating point.

 Online estimation is typically performed using a recursive algorithm.
 To estimate the parameter values at a time step, recursive algorithms use the current measurements and previous parameter estimates.
 Therefore, recursive algorithms are efficient in terms of memory storage.
-Additionally, recursive algorithms have smaller computational demands.
-This efficiency makes them well suited to online and embedded applications.
+Also, recursive algorithms have smaller computational demands.
+This efficiency makes them suited to online and embedded applications.